 Rising high is Joe Pye Weed (Eupatorium) – a tall native plant seen roadside in sun or part shade that makes a wonderful backdrop.
 Eupatorium maculatum ‘Gateway’, commonly sold in nurseries, has volleyball-sized purplish-pink flowers August through September on top of five to seven-foot maroon stems.
 Some warn they’re prolific spreaders by self-seeding.
 I prefer to say they’re robust, especially in damp soil, plus butterflies and hummingbirds love them.
 There’s E. rugosum ‘Chocolate’ with burgundy foliage that blooms white.
 New smaller varieties of Joe Pye Weed, such as E. dubium ‘Little Joe’ grow about four feet and ‘Baby Joe’ only a bit over two.

-Another deer resistant late bloomer is Ligularia, also known as Ragwort.
+Another deer-resistant late bloomer is Ligularia, also known as Ragwort.
 Mine is L. dentata ‘Britt-Marie Crawford’ with large reddish-brown glossy leaves and orangey-yellow flowers standing about three feet in part shade.
-She also prefers damp soil and blooms August through September.
+She also prefers damp soil and blooms from August through September.

-Each fall I marvel over Swamp sunflower, Helianthus angustifolius, also called Narrowleaf sunflower with yellow daisy-like flowers.
+Each fall, I marvel over the Swamp sunflower, Helianthus angustifolius, also called the Narrowleaf sunflower with yellow daisy-like flowers.
 It’s on my to-do to plant.
 Many varieties stand a stately six feet or more, but ‘First Light’ stays about four feet.
 Swamp sunflower is another moist soil lover that flowers best in full sun, though part sun and well-drained soil is fine with weekly watering.